microsoft/moab/_site/tutorials/3-fixed-obstacle.md

 avoid HitObstacle: State.obstacle_distance in Goal.RangeBelow(Cushion)
 ```

 That’s it!
 Now the AI will learn to avoid hitting the obstacle if it can.

+*Note:* if you had any trouble completing the above steps, please tell us what went wrong in the [Bonsai community forums](https://aka.ms/as/forums), and copy the full Inkling from the [github repo](https://github.com/BonsaiAI/moabsim-py/blob/master/moab_tutorial_2.ink) to continue.

 <a name="train"></a>
 ## Step 6: Train